 One day, Adam’s working group of about 30 was told to retreat but did so deliberately slower than the German soldiers.
 They dropped so far behind, they were overtaken by an American army unit.
-Adam laughs as he remembers how the Americans asked in English who they were.
-The Poles replied “My Polacy, my Polacy.” (“We’re Polish, we’re Polish.”)
+The Americans asked in English who they were.
+The Poles replied, “My Polacy, my Polacy.” (“We’re Polish, we’re Polish.”)
 The Americans understood enough to call a Polish lieutenant, who verified their nationality and arranged their transport to Allied lines.

 Being among fellow Poles felt “unbelievable.”
 They were questioned in a tented camp.
 Most of the group went to infantry divisions because “all armies were short of infantry.”
 The Czwarty Pułk Artilerii Lekki (Fourth Light Artillery Regiment) accepted Adam and one other.
-More Polish soldiers, this time in German uniforms, arrived at the camp and the new recruits started training within the II Polish Army Corps.
+More Polish soldiers in German uniforms arrived at the camp and the new recruits started training within the II Polish Army Corps.

 Adam, right, poses with a friend, a few years older and with the surname Zapłata, soon after joining the Polish army.